 Three neurodivergent artists; Creative Directors of the neurodivergent artist studio DYSPLA, Mother, Father and Daughter, Lennie, Kazimir & Ayaira.
 Living on top of each other over lockdown, their contrasting nurologies conflict and collaborate to create.
 Supported by Unlimited and the Arts Council England, the creative directors of DYSPLA and their 6 year old daughter, explored their artistic relationships to physical space producing this triptych of stereoscopic VR portraiture.
 While living and working on top of each other, this is a quiet depiction of love and turmoil in the everyday lives of 3 totalitarian minds dedicated to collaboration.
 Filmed during the Covid-19 lockdown on the 8th of April 2020.

 Please contact DYSPLA to arrage private VR exhibition.

-To accompany the video work the two parents conducted an unvarnished discussion and asked each other if they needed space.
-High Sensitivity, Synesthesia, ADHD and Autism are key drivers of this Artwork and following discussion, culminating in an direct depiction of the Neurodivergent Aesthetic.
+To accompany the video work, the two parents conducted an unvarnished discussion and asked each other if they needed space.
+High Sensitivity, Synesthesia, ADHD and Autism are key drivers of this Artwork and the following discussion, culminating in a direct depiction of the Neurodivergent Aesthetic.